sustrik/250bpm/blog:164/blog.md

 # The Human Condition

 _This is a transcript of a [recording](https://www.youtube.com/watch?v=DgkDrVj1qIo) made on August 9th, 2020 at a polling station in Vitebsk, Belarus.
-I couldn't resist its literary appeal, its XIX. century, almost Chekhovian, feel and have written it down as if it was a play._
+Aside from being a nice illustation to [Milgram experiment](https://en.wikipedia.org/wiki/Milgram_experiment), I couldn't resist its literary appeal, its XIX. century, almost Chekhovian, feel and have written it down as if it was a play._

 MEMBERS OF THE ELECTORAL COMMISSION No. 25 are in a room.
 The commission consists of of both men and women of various ages, all of them teachers at the local school.